-Some scholars have an ITIN number, which is explained also at the HIO: http://hio.harvard.edu/taxesandsocialsecurity/ITIN/.
+Some scholars have an ITIN number, which is explained at the ITIN page of the HIO.

 You must sign up for health insurance benefits, if you are eligible, WITHIN THIRTY days of your official start-date.
 Note that you need a Harvard ID number to sign up for benefits.
 See below.

 Once all documents are submitted by Bonnie to the relevant appointments offices, there is always at least a 5-7 business day lag between the time of approval and the assignment of your Harvard ID number (HUID).
 You will not be able to access your HUID privileges, sign up for health insurance (if eligible), access our systems, etc. until you have an ID card.
 The ID number is not immediately assigned due to this required lag in time.
 Note that the 5-7 business day wait begins AFTER the appointment documents have been approved by the appropriate office.
 The time does not start when Bonnie sends in your documents or puts your appointment into the Harvard personnel database.
 It starts after all business pertaining to your appointment is approved.
 Please understand that this is normal Harvard policy and we cannot expect your ID privileges to start immediately.
 HOWEVER, please note that you are formally appointed at Harvard, and if eligible, are insured from the start-date of your appointment.
 Should you need immediate medical assistance, and you don’t yet have your HUID, you would obtain it, then submit those costs to your insurance program after you sign up.

 back to the Top